zerotwooneone/percolator/source/Percolator.Application/README.md

 -   **Secure Credential Management**: Implements `CredentialService` and `PersistentIdentityService` to securely store and manage user identity certificates and passwords using platform-native features.
 -   **Orchestration**: Manages the flow of data and calls between different parts of the system.
 For example, it would handle receiving a manifest announcement, verifying its signature using the `Cryptography` library, and storing it.
 -   **Dependency Injection**: Wires up dependencies for the main executable (`Percolator.Node`).
+-   **`IManifestStore`**: Manages the persistent storage of manifests, enforcing size and count quotas to prevent DoS attacks.
+-   **`ISharedDirectoryProvider`**: Provides a list of safe, pre-approved directories that can be shared.
+This is a security-critical component that prevents path traversal attacks.
+-   **`IRateLimiter`**: Provides a mechanism to throttle requests from peers to prevent resource exhaustion.

 ## Platform Dependencies